Connect with us

 Lewis said the best treatment for depression includes improving diet and exercise and avoiding drugs and alcohol.
 But when patients are asked how they want to manage their illness, they tend just to want pills, he said.

-Coalfield also has a nurse practitioner, Elice Hinkle, who recently finished to offer counseling at the clinic.
+Coalfield also has a nurse practitioner, Elice Hinkle, who recently finished training to offer counseling at the clinic.

 Because patients know Hinkle from her having treated their physical ailments, she said, they are more likely to come for counseling, and she can coordinate efforts with a patient’s other providers at the clinic.